 - Student referrals in grades 1-5 must be turned in to the Advanced Academics Specialist by March 1.

-- Secondary (Grades 6-12) assessment opportunities are made available once a semester.
+Secondary (Grades 6-12) assessment opportunities are made available once a semester.

-- All kindergarten students will be screened during the fall semester and students who qualify will be tested during the months of January/February.
+All kindergarten students are screened during the fall semester and students who meet the screening criteria are tested during the months of January/February.
 GT services will begin by March 1st of the school year.

 - Further assessment may be needed.

 - If your child is newly enrolled in Alvin ISD as a previous private school or home school student and has never attended public school, the district will conduct a summer screening on your child.

 - If a student fails any grade level state-mandated test, he/she will be placed on furlough for one year until passing the next year’s grade level state-mandated test.
 If the student continues to fail any grade level state-mandated test, he/she will be considered for exit from the GT program.
-The committee may consider extenuating circumstances.
+The campus GT committee may consider extenuating circumstances.

 - If a student fails a core class (English/Language Arts, Science, Math, and/or Social Studies) for a nine week period, he/she may be furloughed from the GT program.

 - At the elementary level, if a student chooses not to participate in the levels of service offered to GT students, he or she will be furloughed from the GT program and will not attend GT pullout classes.

 - Students may be furloughed for a period of time deemed appropriate by the above committee, with student’s progress reassessed at the end of the furlough.